 The crime scene investigator said pills and pill containers were found all over the house.

-In opening statements, Moore's attorney, Joann Lynch, said Michael Moore didn't shoot his mother - his father did in a dispute over his mom's OxyContin.
+In opening statements, Moore's attorney, Joann Lynch, gave a new account.
+Lynch said Michael Moore didn't shoot his mother - his father did in a dispute over his mom's OxyContin.
 Lynch said Warren Moore wanted to take the pills and didn't want Madge Moore to give any more to her son.

 Lynch said Michael Moore then shot his father during a struggle.